Health-Informatics-UoN/lettuce-inspector/README.md

 # lettuce-inspector
-An evaluation for pipelines running Lettuce tasks
+An evaluation framework for pipelines running Lettuce tasks